Gildars/cinema/README.md

 7. Import movies from a text file (`/import/sample_movies.txt`).
 <h1> File structure </h1>

-		C:.
+    cinema:.
+    ├───app
+    │   ├───Controllers - contains controllers
+    │   ├───Core - core libraries for the normal functioning of the site │   ├───Exceptions - custom application exceptions
+    │   ├───Models - contains models for working with the database │   ├───Requests - contains validation of request parameters │   └───Services - сontains business logic
+    │       └───File
     ├───config - configuration files
-		├───controllers 	- contains controllers
-		├───import 		- contains a text file for importing data into a database ├───lib 		- libraries for the normal functioning of the site ├───models 		- contains models for working with the database ├───schema 		- schema database
+    ├───import - contains a text file for importing data into a database ├───schema - schema database
     ├───views - pages with markup site
     │   ├───films
     │   └───pages
     └───webroot - public resources for the user ├───css
-		    ├───fonts
         ├───img
         └───js

 <h1>More about architecture</h1>

 The application is written according to the MVC methodology.
 * `index.php` -  is the entry point to the application.
-* `/lib/config.class.php` - The class is responsible for saving the site settings, such as the parameters of the connection with the database.
+* `/app/Core/Config.php` - The class is responsible for saving the site settings, such as the parameters of the connection with the database.
-* `/lib/app.class.php` - This is the main class.
+* `/app/Core/Bootstrap.php` - This is the main class.
 Creates all the necessary objects for the application.
-* `/lib/pagination.class.php` - This class is responsible for paginated browsing.
+* `/app/Core/Pagination.php` - This class is responsible for paginated browsing.
-* `/lib/init.php` - Class Autoloader.
-* `/lib/model.class.php` - The base class of the model for working with the database.
+* `/app/Core/Models.php` - The base class of the model for working with the database.
-* `/lib/router.class.php` - This class parses the url string into parts.
+* `/app/Core/Router.php` - This class parses the url string into parts.
-* `/lib/session.class.php` - Class for working with sessions and messages for users.
+* `/app/Core/Session.php` - Class for working with sessions and messages for users.
-* `/lib/view.class.php` - Class displays html content.
+* `/app/Core/View.php` - Class displays html content.
-* `/lib/db.class.php` - This is a class for working with DB.
+* `/app/Core/Database.php` - This is a class for working with DB.

 <h1>How to install?</h1>
 <h4>Environment requirements</h4>

-* PHP 7.0 or higher
+* PHP 8.0 or higher
-* extension mysqli
+* extension pdo
 * MySQL 5.7.21
-* Apach or php local server
+* Apache or php local server

 <h4>Installation</h4>